archmetalDBM/GlobaLID-App/doc/instructions.md

 be deleted from the server the moment you close GlobaLID.
 Choose the correct parameters to parse your file (2).
 If it was parsed successfully, it will appear in the “Data Viewer” (3) for inspection (otherwise a message will indicate the problem).
-You dataset must not contain columns other than the following ones and the columns must be named as following:
+Your dataset must not contain columns other than the following ones and the columns must be named as following: